fchen9/openpilot_flexray/flexray_adapter/bruteforce_design.md

 - gNumberOfMinislots is in range [0, 7988]
 - gdMiniSlot is in range [2, 63]

-### What we have for AUDI A4, from waveform decoding using pico scope.
+### What we have for AUDI A4, from waveform capturing and decoding using pico scope.
 - gdCycle = 5000us
 - gMacroPerCycle = 5000 MT
 - gdStaticSlot = 63